Don't expect oil shocks to move the Fed

 The full impact of the Saudi bombings may not be immediately clear.
 It will depend on both how quickly the Saudi facility resumes full production, and whether the attack leads to a broader conflict in the region.

-Investors apparently see little reason to change their bets that the Fed would cut rates this week by a quarter of a percentage point only.
+Investors did not significantly change their bets that the Fed would cut rates this week by a quarter of a percentage point only.

 GRAPHIC: Oil shock may not shock the Fed - https://fingfx.thomsonreuters.com/gfx/editorcharts/USA-FED-OIL/0H001QX788FS/eikon.png